anvilproject/anvil-portal/content/faq/overview.md

 ---

 #Overview
-##What is AnVIL?
-The NHGRI Genomic Data Science [The Genomic Analysis, Visualization, and Informatics Lab-space](https://www.genome.gov/Funded-Programs-Projects/Computational-Genomics-and-Data-Science-Program/Genomic-Analysis-Visualization-Informatics-Lab-space-AnVIL), or ‘AnVIL,’ is NHGRI’s genomic data resource that leverages a cloud-based infrastructure for democratizing genomic data access, sharing and computing across large genomic, and genomic-related data sets.
-In addition to downloading copies of data to local computers and servers, users will have the option to work with data in a secure cloud environment, where they can also use common bioinformatics tools and packages and develop and share their own software tools.

-AnVIL is part of the emerging federated genomic data commons ecosystem, which includes other cloud-based data commons established within and outside the NIH.

 ##What is an AnVIL Workspace?
 An AnVIL workspace is a stand-alone computational sandbox that provides a secure collaborative place to organize data, run and monitor analysis pipelines, and perform interactive analysis using applications such as Jupyter Notebooks.
 Each Workspace is associated with one GCP billing account that is charged for all compute, egress, and storage costs incurred within the Workspace.